-26.3 Simultaneous Motions
+27.3 Simultaneous Motions

-The Historic Preservation Commission may consider up to three motions on the floor at one time.
-The Chairperson may reject a fourth motion until the three before the Historic Preservation Commission have been resolved.
-When two or three motions are before the Historic Preservation Commission, after motions and seconds, the first vote will be on the last motion made.
-Generally, the discussion when a motion is before the Historic Preservation Commission should focus on the last motion made.
+The Commission for the Arts may consider up to three motions on the floor at one time.
+The Chairperson may reject a fourth motion until the three before the Commission for the Arts have been resolved.
+When two or three motions are before the Commission for the Arts, after motions and seconds, the first vote will be on the last motion made.
+Generally, the discussion when a motion is before the Commission for the Arts should focus on the last motion made.
 Once the vote on the last motion takes place, if necessary, discussion and decision on additional motions will take place in order.

-However, a hostile motion shall not be in the floor at the same time as the motion it challenges.
+However, a hostile motion shall not be on the floor at the same time as the motion it challenges.
 A hostile motion shall be considered after a vote on the basic motion and its amendments that it challenges.

-26.4 Debatable and Non-debatable Motions
+27.4 Debatable and Non-debatable Motions

 Debatable motions are subject to Commission Member comment and discussion before calling for a vote.
-Non-debatable motions are not subject to Commission Member comment and discussion, and are to be voted on immediately.
+Non-debatable motions are not subject to Commission Member comment and discussion and are to be voted on immediately.

-26.4.1 Debatable Motions
+27.4.1 Debatable Motions

 Debatable motions are motions to take action on agenda items and other items of City business.
-For the purpose of these rules of procedure, all motions are debatable except those expressly identified in subsection 26.4.2 Non-Debatable Motions.
+For the purpose of these rules of procedure, all motions are debatable except those expressly identified in subsection 27.4.2 Non-Debatable

+Motions.
 Debate on a motion should continue as long as Commission Members wish to discuss an item, subject to the Chairperson's decision that it is time to move on and take action.

-26.4.2 Non-Debatable Motions
+27.4.2 Non-Debatable Motions